 In fact, a type of nitrate was once part of a farmer's collected tax in some countries where they created it from decaying organic matter.
 While I am not sure that what is used most often in our bacon today is as natural as this, I have to admit it was news to me that it was a natural substance.

 2. I had begun to wonder whether adding celery into my smoothies and fresh juices was a good idea.
 After all, if celery is full of natural nitrates, isn't that bad for you?
-Chris' article was helpful in relieving my fears about this.
+The article was helpful in relieving my fears about this.

 3. Despite all of that, I still don't plan to buy typical bacon.
 The first reason is that although we don't enjoy bacon as often as we'd like, when we do it is a higher-quality product, made from pork that was raised humanely, and simply cured with salt and sugar.
 It's hard to put in words the difference, but it's a real one.
-It is more meaty, tastes more like pork, and just seems so much more like a real "food" item.
+It's more meaty, tastes more like pork, and just seems so much more like a real "food" item.
 Contrast that with typical bacon, which now to us seems fake.
 It is overly flavored with a weird texture.
 My daughter, who loves bacon, sometimes won't even eat it!
 There is this one type of bacon that some of my extended family likes, and it seriously tastes like it was bathed in chemicals.
 If that's all we knew, I am sure we would get used to it, but it's hard to stomach after eating the real thing.
 Plus, most bacon is factory produced, with all of the inherent problems, such as poorly raised animals and chemical treatments.

 In the end, my bacon-eating habits are largely going to stay the same.
 I just won't feel guilty for buying that occasional package of organic bacon that was cured with celery juice now!